 You don’t have to choose someone who chose you

-Just because your best friend from the Harry Potter society at uni asked you to be a bridesmaid, doesn’t mean you have to return the favour.
+Just because an old friend asked you to be a bridesmaid doesn’t mean you have to return the favour.
 It might mean an awkward conversation, but better that than looking at your wedding photographs for years to come and wondering why you asked them.
-If they ask why they’re aren’t involved in your wedding, be honest.
+If they ask why they aren’t involved in your wedding, tell the truth.
 Explain that you felt you should have those people closest to you at the moment by your side on the big day so there were many special people you couldn’t involve.
 They can still be an esteemed guest at the wedding and take part in fun things like the hen do.

 Think about personalities

 Your bride squad doesn’t necessarily need to be the best of friends, but the last thing you want in the run-up to your big day is drama.
 Personality clashes and conflict are things you will want to avoid.
 If you can opt for friends and family members who are friendly and can transition well between different groups.
 Weddings are filled with everyone from your great aunty Beryl to your boss, so a group that can talk to anyone will really help you out.

 If you have a vision of all your nearest and dearest surrounding you on the big day, you’ll need to think about your wedding budget.
 The more bridesmaids you have the more dresses, flowers and gifts you may need to buy – and the less you may have to spend on your own gown.
 Sometimes less really is more.

 Don’t feel obliged to have a flower girl or a page boy as part of your wedding party.
 If you aren’t especially close to any children, you don’t need to have them as part of the wedding party.
 Of course, if you do have a cute niece, nephew or godchild around, they do make cute wedding photos.